About Us | Our History

 As we started our shift from only funding local human service agencies/nonprofits to also creating our own unique impact, we looked to community members to find what services were most needed in the community.

-In 2010, our Community Impact Committee and Women’s Leadership Council separately surveyed the community to see what individuals felt was most needed in the Sherburne County area.
-As a result we implemented the iEmpower Youth Program, the iEmpower Series and Project Homeless Connect.
-These programs are another way of meeting community needs in the areas of Education, Income and Health.
+In 2010, our Community Impact Committee and Women's Leadership Council (now Women United) separately surveyed the community to see what individuals felt was most needed in the Sherburne County area.
+As a result we implemented the iEmpower Youth Program, the iEmpower Series and Project Homeless Connect (now called Community Connect).
+These programs are another way of meeting community needs in the areas of Education, Health and Financial Stability.